Experienced Florida Car Accident Attorneys

 - The loss of the decedent’s earnings from the date of injury to the date of death, less the lost support of survivors

-- Loss of the prospective net accumulations of the estate which would have been expected had the wrongful death not occurred
+- Loss of the prospective net accumulations of the estate which would have been expected had a wrongful death not occurred

 - Medical or funeral expenses that were charged against the estate and not paid by someone else

-The Florida car accident lawyers at Holliday Karatinos Law Firm, PLLC are prepared to fight for your rights if you were hurt in a car wreck.
-Our car crash lawyers have helped numerous car crash victims hold negligent drivers and their insurers accountable for their actions.
+The Florida car accident lawyers at Holliday Karatinos Law Firm, PLLC are prepared to fight for your rights if another driver injured you in a car accident.
+Our car crash lawyers have helped hundreds of car crash victims hold negligent drivers and their insurers accountable for their actions.

-Whether it is through a car crash settlement or at trial, our lawyers will work to get you the compensation that is appropriate for your injuries.
+Whether it is through a car crash settlement or trial, our lawyers will work to get you the compensation you need to cover your injuries and losses.
 We work with car accident victims in Brooksville, Lutz, Tampa, Spring Hill, and other nearby communities.

 Holliday Karatinos Law Firm, PLLC – Lutz Office

 Fax: (813) 909-8535